detain/db_abstraction/README.md

 Provides a simple unified interface for connecting to a bunch of different database types.
 Supports php native mysqli and pgsql extensions, as well as PDO, AdoDB, and MDB2 connections as well as everything supported by PDO and AdoDB.

+## Supported Databases

+You can use this library to connect to any of the following database types.
+Most of the database types have multiple ways of connecting to them (ie MySQL can use Mysqli, PDO, ADOdb, and MDB2)

+- 4D
+- ADO
+- CUBRID
+- Firebird & Interbase
+- Frontbase
+- IBM DB2
+- IBM Informix
+- Interbase
+- LDAP
+- Microsoft Access
+- Microsoft SQL Server
+- MySQL
+  - MySQL
+  - MariaDB
+  - Percona
+- Netezza
+- ODBC
+- ODBTP
+- Oracle
+- PDO
+- PostgreSQL
+- Proxy
+- SAP ADS
+- SAP ASE
+- SAP MaxDB
+- SAP SQLAnywhere
+- SQLite Database
+- Sybase
+- Plain Text
+- Visual Foxpro

 ## Build Status and Code Analysis

 Site          | Status